BBC News: 2000s

 Following the relaunch of BBC News in 1999, regional headlines were included at the start of the BBC One news bulletins in 2000.
 The English regions did however lose five minutes at the end of their bulletins, due to a new headline round-up at 18:55.
 2000 also saw the Nine O'Clock News moved to the later time of 22:00.
 This was in response to ITN who had just moved their popular News at Ten programme to 23:00.
 ITN briefly returned News at Ten but following poor ratings when head-to-head against the BBC's Ten O'Clock News, the ITN bulletin was moved to 22.30, where it remained until 14 January 2008.

 The retirement in 2009 of Peter Sissons and departure of Michael Buerk from the Ten O'Clock News led to changes in the BBC One bulletin presenting team on 20 January 2003.
 The Six O'Clock News became double headed with George Alagiah and Sophie Raworth after Huw Edwards and Fiona Bruce moved to present the Ten.
 A new set design featuring a projected fictional newsroom backdrop was introduced, followed on 16 February 2004 by new programme titles to match those of BBC News 24.

 BBC News 24 and BBC World introduced a new style of presentation in December 2003, that was slightly altered on 5 July 2004 to mark 50 years of BBC Television News.

+On 7 March 2005 director general Mark Thompson launched the "Creative Futures" project to restructure the organisation.

 The individual positions of editor of the One and Six O'Clock News were replaced by a new daytime position in November 2005.
 Kevin Bakhurst became the first Controller of BBC News 24, replacing the position of editor.
 Amanda Farnsworth became daytime editor while Craig Oliver was later named editor of the Ten O'Clock News.
-The bulletins also began to be simulcast with News 24, as a way of pooling resources.

 Bulletins received new titles and a new set design in May 2006, to allow for Breakfast to move into the main studio for the first time since 1997.
 The new set featured Barco videowall screens with a background of the London skyline used for main bulletins and originally an image of cirrus clouds against a blue sky for Breakfast.
 This was later replaced following viewer criticism.
 The studio bore similarities with the ITN-produced ITV News in 2004, though ITN uses a CSO Virtual studio rather than the actual screens at BBC News.
-Also, May saw the launch of World News Today the first domestic bulletin focused principally on international news.